 "Why do you talk to that nerd?"

 I frown.
-God, why are girls so mean?
+God, why is Lauren such a bitch?
 "She happens to be really nice, Lauren."

 "Muffin!"
 Arms encircle my waist from behind and squeeze the breath from me.